Paleopedology: Finding soil fossils and their structure

-Remains of former soils can either be found under deposited sediment in unglaciated areas or in extremely steep cliffs where the old soil can be seen below the young present-day soil.
+Remains of former soils can either be found under deposited sediment in unglaciated areas or in extremely steep cliffs where the old soil can be seen below the younger present-day soil.
 In cases where volcanoes have been active, some soil fossils occur under the volcanic ash.
 If there is continued deposition of sediment, a sequence of soil fossils will form, especially after the retreat of glaciers during the Holocene.
 Soil fossils can also exist where a younger soil has been eroded (for instance by wind), as in the Badlands of South Dakota.
-(One must exclude areas where present-day soils are relics of former wetter climates, as with Australia and Southern Africa.
+(One must exclude areas where present-day soils are relics of former wetter climates, as with Australia and southern Africa.
 The soils of these regions are proper paleosols.)

 Soil fossils, whether buried or exposed, suffer from alteration.
-This occurs largely because almost all past soils have lost their former vegetative covering and the organic matter they once supported has been used up by plants since the soil was buried.
+This occurs largely because almost all past soils have lost their former vegetative covering, and the organic matter they once supported has been used up by plants since the soil was buried.
 However, if remains of plants can be found, the nature of the soil fossil can be made a great deal clearer than if no flora can be found because roots can nowadays be identified with respect to the plant group from which they come.
 Patterns of root traces including their shape and size, is good evidence for the vegetation type the former soil supported.
 Bluish colours in the soil tend to indicate the plants have mobilized nutrients within the soil.

 The horizons of fossil soils typically are sharply defined only in the top layers, unless some of the parent material has not been obliterated by soil formation.
-The kinds of horizons in fossil soils are, though, generally the same as those found in present-day soils, allowing easy classification in modern taxonomy of all but the oldest soils.
+The kinds of horizons in fossil soils are generally the same as those found in present-day soils, allowing easy classification in modern taxonomy of all but the oldest soils.